Muhsinah-moninuola/NutriBudget/ProjectOverview.md

 ## How It Works
 1. User selects available ingredients and optionally sets a budget
-2. Flask saves the query into MySQL and fetches possible recipes
+2. Flask saves the query into Supabase and fetches possible recipes
 3. Recipes ranked using a **nutrition-per-naira** score, balancing cost and nutritional value
 4. AI provides suggestions for:
    - Affordable protein alternatives (beans, soy chunks, groundnut paste)